Final Exit

-Final Exit (fully titled Final Exit: The Practicalities of Self-Deliverance and Assisted Suicide for the Dying) is a 1991 book written by Derek Humphry, a British-born American journalist, author, and assisted suicide advocate who co-founded the now-defunct Hemlock Society in 1980 and co-founded the Final Exit Network in 2004.
-The book was first published in 1991 by the Hemlock Society US in hardback.
+Final Exit: The Practicalities of Self-Deliverance and Assisted Suicide for the Dying, often shortened to just Final Exit, is a 1991 book written by Derek Humphry, a British-born American journalist, author, and assisted suicide advocate who co-founded the (defunct) Hemlock Society in 1980 and co-founded the Final Exit Network in 2004.
+The book was published in 1991 by the Hemlock Society US in hardback.
 The following year, its 2nd edition was published by Dell in trade paperback.
-The current updated edition was published in 2010.
+An updated edition was published in 2010.

 The book, often described as a "suicide manual", describes the means that the terminally ill may use to end their lives.
-The book further outlines relevant laws, techniques, and living wills.
-Final Exit was perceived as controversial, and the book drove debate regarding the right to die.
-Another concern was that people who were mentally ill could use the information found in the book to end their lives.
-Despite the controversy, Final Exit reached #1 on The New York Times Best Seller list in August of 1991.
+The book outlines relevant laws, techniques, and living wills.
+Final Exit was perceived as controversial, and it drove debate regarding the right to die.
+Another concern was that people who were mentally ill could use information in the book to end their lives.
+Despite the controversy, Final Exit reached #1 on The New York Times Best Seller list in August 1991.